 Minor Commercial Sexual Exploitation occurs when someone under the age of 18 engages in commercial sexual activity.
 A commercial sexual activity occurs when anything of value or a promise of anything of value (e.g., money, drugs, food, shelter, rent, or higher status in a gang or group) is given to a person by any means in exchange for any type of sexual activity.
 A third party may or may not be involved.

-Safe Harbor supportive services grantees provide victim-centered services specifically designed to heal the trauma experienced by Minnesota’s sexually exploited youth.
-These organizations offer services in a variety of ways, depending on culture, gender, and the needs of the region, ensuring that services are easily accessed by youth.
+Safe Harbor supportive services provide victim-centered services specifically designed to heal the trauma experienced by Minnesota’s sexually exploited youth.
+Someplace Safe offer services in a variety of ways, depending on culture, gender, and the needs of the region, ensuring that services are easily accessed by youth.

 No Wrong Door